Cognigy/Documentation/contribution/linter.md

        vale docs/ai/
        ```

-5. Vale will display any issues found in your files, along with suggestions.
+5. Vale will display any issues found in your files.
+The issues can have the following types:
+    - `error` - critical issues must be fixed.
+Note that exceptions are always possible.
+Consider the context of the sentence.
+    - `warning` - potential issues that may affect the readability or clarity of your writing.
+    - `suggestion` - optional recommendations that can help improve your writing style or consistency.
   Review the feedback carefully to understand where and how to improve the text.
 6. Make the necessary changes to your files based on the feedback from Vale.
 7. After fixing the issues, rerun Vale to ensure that they have been resolved.